-You can withdraw money from the school’s ATM.
-We take Visa, MasterCard, and pretty much all types of plastic cards.
+You can withdraw money from the school office.
+We take Visa, MasterCard, and most other types of plastic cards.

-The school is situated close to the German boarder and many grocery stores, cafés, shops, etc. allow you to pay in Euros.
+The school is situated close to the German border and many grocery stores, cafés, shops, etc. allow you to pay in Euros.

 Credit cards such as Visa and MasterCard are widely accepted in Denmark, although don’t expect to use anything other than a Danish domestic card at supermarkets.
 American Express and Diners Club are also accepted, but not as often.

 Towels and bed linen (if you want to rent towels and bed linen you will be charged 150 DKK)

 Pencils, ring binder and other typical school accessories.